-We sent our Arctic Travel Specialist, Georgie, out to Finland to visit one of the most iconic places to stay in our Lapland Holidays collection – Kakslauttanen Arctic Resort.
-After spending a few days exploring the stunning frozen landscapes, she’s picked her top five excursions and activities that we recommend you add to your Lapland winter holiday.
+We regularly send our Arctic Travel Specialists out to Finland to visit some of the most iconic places to stay in our Lapland Holidays collection, and this time we explored – Kakslauttanen Arctic Resort.
+After spending a few days exploring the stunning frozen landscapes, our experts have picked their top five excursions and activities that we recommend you add to your Lapland winter holiday.

 Travelling by snowmobile around Lake Inari, the third largest lake in Finland, this full-day excursion is a great way to discover the region around Kakslauttanen while learning about traditional Sami culture.
 After an introduction to operating a snowmobile, you climb aboard your winter craft and ride across the frozen lake for 45mins to reach the fishing point, where you’ll have the chance to try your hand at ice fishing.
 Lunch consists of hot soup and fresh bread, plus any fish that were caught in the morning, before travelling back by snowmobile and visiting the Siida Sami culture museum.